ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   an Entity Attestation Token following the encoding defined in {{I-D.ietf-rats-eat}}.
 See {{attestation}} for further discussion.

+err-code
+: The err-code parameter contains one of the error codes listed in the
+  {{error-message-def}} which dsicribes the reasons for the error when performing QueryResponse in the TAM.

+err-msg
+: The err-msg parameter is human-readable diagnostic text that MUST be encoded using UTF-8 {{RFC3629}} using Net-Unicode form {{RFC5198}} with max 128 bytes.

 Note that an Update message carrying one or more SUIT manifests will inherently involve multiple signatures, one by the TAM in the TEEP message and one from a Trusted Component Signer inside each manifest.
 This is intentional as they